Story by French Capt. Eloise Rossi

 PRISTINA, Kosovo -- "50 percent of the population is female.
-They feel more comfortable to speak about their experience or domestic violence with me, as a female officer", explained Finnish Army second Lieutenant Kethlin Piirma.
+They feel more comfortable to speak about their experience or domestic violence with me, as a female officer”, explained Finnish Army Capt.
+Kethlin Piirma.

 The 29-year-old reservist joined up with a Liaison Monitoring Team (LMT) in Kosovo for a 12-month mission last November.
-Member of the Finnish LMT reside in downtown Glogovac, far away from the headquarters of Kosovo Force, or KFOR.
-The team is integrated into the local population where their mission is information gathering and liaising with local authorities in political, economic and social fields (schools, health issues, corruption and more).
+Members of Piirma’s LMT reside in downtown Glogovac, far away from the headquarters of Kosovo Force, or KFOR.
+The team is integrated into the local population where their mission is to gather information about schools, health issues, pregnancy, corruption and more.
 They aim to detect issues, in coordination with local authorities, so they can enhance the welfare of the population.
-For example, Piirma attended a recent roundtable meeting - along with police officers, municipal officials and legal experts - with victims of domestic violence.
+For example, Piirma attended a recent roundtable meeting - along with police officers, local judges and lawyers - with victims of domestic violence.

-"I have already dealt with domestic violence issues in Finland, meeting victims and offenders," said Piirma.
-"I can provide them some kind of relief, psychological or judicial.
-I am feeling very useful in this kind of situation."
+"I already dealt with domestic violence in Finland, meeting victims and offenders,” said Piirma.
+"I can provide them some kind of help, psychological or juridical.
+I am feeling very useful in this kind of situation.”

 It is important to involve females on operations in leadership with men

-The second Lieutenant graduated in 2012 with a Master of Laws with a specialty in international criminal law.
-Piirma explained that many law firms are set up in Kosovo, and she appreciates using her knowledge to read and understand official documents and share feelings with specialists about the inclusion of women in the country's affairs.
+The junior captain graduated in 2012 with a Master of Laws with a specialty in international criminal law.
+Piirma explained that many law firms are set up in Kosovo, and she appreciates using her knowledge to read and understand official documents and share feelings with specialists about the inclusion of women in the country’s affairs.

 "You need to understand a country to help her, understand her behavior to provide her solutions,” added the Finnish officer.
 "It is not only a male and female question.
 It is important to involve females on operations in leadership with men.
 I always remember hearing about Bill Gates’ speech for a business meeting in Saudi Arabia.
 Females and males were separated in different sections in the conference room.
 Mr. Gates pointed out that if you use only 50 percent of the population and its capacity, you are not going to be successful.
 I am convinced about his statement.”

 The young lady dreams of justice.
-In future, she would like to work in the international court specialized in the law of armed conflict.
+In her future, she would like to be a judge and work in the international court specialized in the law of armed conflict.
 She also explains the need to understand how military structures work.
 Comprehending how armed forces deal with crisis gives her credibility in the legal field.
 Piirma pointed out that she wants to improve her career by gaining a practical view of things, not only theoretical.